-Welcome to the Clark Atlanta University Women's Track scholarship and program info page.
-Here you'll receive information about the school and details on their Women's Track program like who to contact about recruitment, names of past alumni, what scholarship opportunities can be had and how to start the recruiting process.
+Thanks for visiting the Clark Atlanta University Women's Track scholarship and program information page.
+Here you'll have access to information regarding the school and details on their Women's Track program like who to get hold of about recruitment, names of past alumni, what scholarship opportunities are presented and ways to begin the recruiting process.

-Clark Atlanta University Women's track Program Coaching & Recruiting Staff
+Clark Atlanta University Women's track Program Coaching & Recruiting Personnel

-If you are looking to get recruited it is critical to know who to build a relationship with - and NCSA has the information you need.
-The Asst. of the Clark Atlanta University Women's Track program is Rashad McDade.
-Additional key personnel include:
+If you're hoping to get recruited it is critical to know who to talk to - and NCSA provides the info you need.
+The Head Men's and Women's Track & Field/Cross-Country Coach of the Clark Atlanta University Women's Track program is Pamela Page.
+Additional key staff include:

-If you're considering becoming a part of the Clark Atlanta University Women's Track program they are the individuals you'll want to get in touch with.
-It's possible to choose to contact them via email utilizing the link above or call the college to get more information regarding the school and Women's Track program prior to deciding if it's the best fit for you personally.
+If you're thinking about becoming a member of Clark Atlanta University Women's Track program they are the people you need to contact.
+You'll be able to choose to get in touch with them via email using the link above or call the school to get additional information about the school and Women's Track program before deciding on if it's the best fit for you personally.

-NCSA gives student athletes the information and tools they need to improve their odds of being recruited by a Women's Track program, whether it is at Clark Atlanta University or another college.
-Since 2000, NCSA has been connecting athletes and coaches which is a crucial part of the recruiting process.
-This year alone there are 4980 Women's Track athletes using the NCSA technology, network and scouting experts to get their highlights in front of 3467 coaches at 1581 colleges Women's Track programs nationwide.
+NCSA offers student student athletes the resources and info they need to enhance their chances of being recruited by a Women's Track program, whether it is at Clark Atlanta University or another college.
+Since 2000, NCSA has been connecting athletes and coaches which is a vital part of the recruiting process.
+This year on it's own there are 21411 Women's Track high school athletes making use of the NCSA technology, network and scouting experts to get their highlights in front of 5354 coaches at 1662 colleges Women's Track programs across the country.

-If you'd like to join the Clark Atlanta University Women's Track program you have to start building relationships and a highly-visible, professional quality recruiting profile.
+If you want to join the Clark Atlanta University Women's Track program you have to start building relationships and a highly-visible, professional quality recruiting profile.
 Starting that process as early as possible is essential to your success.
-So create your free profile to become a verified NCSA Women's Track athlete and start connecting with coaches at the Clark Atlanta University Women's Track program today.
+So make your free profile to become a verified NCSA Women's Track athlete and start connecting with coaches at the Clark Atlanta University Women's Track program today.